-See "Correction of Electrical Faults" if the above conditions do not exist.
-For other occasional inspections see "Frequency of Washing", "Inspection Before Washing", "Dirt Build-Up" and "Filter Inspection."
+See "Location and Correction of Electrical Faults" if the above conditions do not exist.
+For other occasional inspections see "Frequency of Washing", "Inspection Before Washing", "Build-Up of Dirt" and "After-Filter Maintenance."

 Frequency of Washing depends upon how much dirt is in the air at the particular location.
-Average time between washings is every 2-3 weeks.
+Average time between washings is every 3 weeks.
 To determine the actual interval, inspect a new installation frequently.
-The unit needs washing when the cell plates on the inlet air side appear to be 1/8" thick.
+The unit needs washing when the cell plates on the inlet air side appear to be 1/16" thick.
 However, the unit should not be allowed to go unwashed longer than one month.
-Based upon the time determined by the initial inspections, a schedule should be set up for regular washings.
+Based upon the time determined by the initial inspections, a schedule should be set up for regular washing.
 This will assist in scheduling maintenance work and will insure that the unit does not become too dirty.

 Inspection Before Washing.
 An inspection of the dirt collection pattern on cells and after filters just before washing may show installation or maintenance faults.
-Remove the side access panel and inspect for the following points, using a flashlight or other similar light source.
+Open the access door and inspect for the following points, using a flashlight or other similar light source.
 (It is not normally necessary to remove the internal components for this inspection.)